TheLartians/modern-wasm-starter/README.md

   // call a member function
   console.log(greeter.greet(greeterModule.LanguageCode.EN));

-  // any created C++ objects will be destroyed after the function exists, unless they are persisted });
+  // any created C++ objects will be destroyed after the function exits, unless they are persisted });
 ```

-To see additional techniques, such as local scopes or persisting values outside of the scope, check out the [tests](__tests__/wasm.ts) or [API](source/wasmWrapper.ts).
+To see additional techniques, such as synchronous scopes or persisting and removing values outside of the scope, check out the [tests](__tests__/wasm.ts) or [API](source/wasmWrapper.ts).